IIIF/api/source/presentation/4.0/model.md

 This specification defines three new values for `motivation`.
 These motivations allow clients to determine how the Annotation should be rendered, by distinguishing between Annotations that provide the content *of* the Container ("painting" motivation) and content *from* the Container ("supplementing" motivation), from ones with externally defined motivations which are typically comments or additional information *about* the Container.
 The "activating" motivation determines interactions with the resource in the Container.

 The value _MUST_ be an array.
 Each item in the array _MUST_ be a string, drawn from the table below, the values defined by the Web Annotation Data Model, the registry for motivations, or an included extension.

-In previous versions, `motivation` was allowed to be a string or an array.
-Clients _SHOULD_ be liberal in accepting a single string as value.

 * An Annotation _MUST_ have the `motivation` property with at least one item.<br/>
   Clients _MUST_ process the `motivation` property on Annotations.